BarisAlbayrakIEEE/StructuralAnalysis/README.md

  *   This is a sample EO_Panel definition related to the UI interface.
  *   EO_Panel would be involved in the class hierarcy (e.g. as an EO) from other aspects as well.

+#include "json.hpp" // for nlohmann::json
 #include "~/src/system/ijson.h"

+using json = nlohmann::json;

 struct EO_Panel : public IJSON {
   double thickness;